Gouri-nandana-gnp/Sign-language-detector/README.md

   ```bash
   pip install -r requirements.txt
   ```
-3.Download the pre-trained model and labels:
+3. Download the pre-trained model and labels:

-  -Place the model (keras_model.h5) in the ./Model directory.
+  - Place the model (keras_model.h5) in the ./Model directory.
-  -Place the label file (labels.txt) in the ./Model directory.
+  - Place the label file (labels.txt) in the ./Model directory.

 ## Usage